top of page

 hands-04.png

-T. Kingfisher’s novella What Moves the Dead hooked me from the first page.
-It’s a sharp reimagining of Edgar Allan Poe’s Fall of the House of Usher that manages to be both cozy and foreboding, includes delightful mycology horror, and even throws in a Beatrix Potter nod for good measure.
-I bought two more of Kingfisher’s books before I even finished this one—she has such a confident, approachable voice and engaging writing style.
+T. Kingfisher's novella What Moves the Dead hooked me from the first page.
+It’s a sharp reimagining of Edgar Allan Poe’s The Fall of the House of Usher that manages to be both charming and foreboding, includes delightful mycology horror, and even throws in a Beatrix Potter nod for good measure.

 Becky Chambers' novella duo A Psalm for the Wild-Built and A Prayer for the Crown-Shy are so very lovely.
 I'm generally not a SFF fan, but Chambers creates a cozy, gentle, hopeful science fiction world that is a true balm for the soul.
 These books are essentially about a tea monk and a robot discussing humanity and nature, but they are so very deep and optimistic and I looove them.